Snowflake-Labs/sfquickstarts/site/sfguides/src/create_ai_agents_on_snowflake_with_lang_ai/create_ai_agents_on_snowflake_with_lang_ai.md

 Review the insights of the AI agent you just created.

 ### Navigate Your Agent Insights
-Once the agent has finished processing, click on **View Run** to see the generated insights.
+Once the agent has finished processing, click on table to see the generated insights.
 In the insights view, you can navigate through the data by sorting and searching.

 ![Navigate Your Agent Insights](assets/review_agent_insights.png)